joemacstevens/mindbody-story-genrator/README.md

 ### Endpoints

 -   **`GET /`**: The homepage, which displays template previews and the style editor.
--   **`GET /#/render`**: Renders the active template at full 1080x1920 resolution.
-This is the URL that a screenshot service should target.
+-   **`GET /#/render/<slug>`**: Renders the active template at full 1080x1920 resolution for a specific gym/location slug.
+Visiting `/#/render` without a slug now instructs you to open a slugged URL instead.
 -   **`GET /#/ingest`**: The data ingestion endpoint.
 See details below.
 -   **`GET /#/gym-finder`**: Onboarding page that helps you look up a Mindbody schedule and push it directly into the editor.